Learn-Write-Repeat/Open-contributions/AnamikaPatel_ML/AnamikaPatel_ML_LinearRegression.md

 # Linear Regression

 Let's learn about linear regression and implement it.
-Linear Regression is supervised algorithm which is used to predict continuous variable like house price.
+Linear Regression is supervised Machine Learining algorithm which is used to predict continuous variable like house price.
 Let's start from understanding regression.

 ### Let's understand what regression is